 Radically Accelerated Geometry/Algebra II

 This radically accelerated math course is in the sequence toward completion of three years of high school math in two years.
-Must have completed Radically Accelerated Geometry/Algebra II sequence.
+Must have completed Radically Accelerated Algebra I/Geometry sequence.

 Pre-Calculus is the post-algebra class to bridge students to Calculus topics.
 Students explore complex numbers, logarithmic functions, trigonometry, combinatorics, polar coordinates, and beginning calculus concepts.